 BILLINGS, Mont.
-(AP) — Northwestern Energy will seek 55 MW of additional power-generating capacity by 2019 and possibly ten times that much over the next decade, to ensure it can satisfy customer demands as the availability of coal-fired electricity ebbs, representatives of the utility said Monday.
+(AP) — Northwestern Energy executives say the utility will seek 55 megawatts of additional power capacity by 2019 to ensure it can satisfy peak customer demands for electricity.

 NorthWestern Vice President John Hines said Monday that the utility will issue a formal request for proposals to meet its future power needs by early next year.